rundsk/dsk/README.md

 ## Abstract

-Using the _Design System Kit_ you quickly define and organize design aspects into a browsable and live-searchable design system.
+Using the Design System Kit you quickly define and organize _design aspects_ into a browsable and live-searchable design system.
 Hierachies between design aspects are established using plain simple directories.
-Creating documentation is as easy as adding a [Markdown](https://guides.github.com/features/mastering-markdown/) formatted file to a directory inside the design definitions tree.
+Creating documentation is as easy as adding a [Markdown](https://guides.github.com/features/mastering-markdown/) formatted file to a directory inside the _design definitions tree_.

 ![screenshot](https://atelierdisko.de/assets/app/img/github_dsk.png)